msyamkumar/cs220-projects/spring20/p6/README.md

 ## Directions

-Be sure to do lab 6 before starting this project; otherwise you probably won't get far.
+Be sure to do lab 6 before starting this project; otherwise you probably won't get very far.

 Begin by downloading `wine.csv` and `test.py`.
 Create a `main.ipynb`
 file to start answering the following questions, and remember to run `test.py` often.
-There is no `project.py` this week, though we'll suggest some code in the lab that you can use to access the data.
-Use the `#qN` format as you have previously.
+There is no `project.py` this week, use the code from the lab to access the data.
+Remember to use the `#qN` format as you have for previous projects.

-### Q1: How many unique countries are present in the wine dataset?
+### #Q1: What countries are present in the wine dataset?

-Your output should be in the form of<!--  a Python list containing the country names.
-The tests don't care about the order, but there should should be no duplicate entries in the lists.   -->
+Generate a Python list containing the country names.
+The order of the names doesn't matter but make sure that your answer doesn't contain duplicate entries.

-Note: Some country names are missing in the dataset (real-life data is often messy, unfortunately!).
-Missing values are represented as `None`, but you should make sure `None` does not contribute to your answer.
+Note: Some entries in the data set are missing country names (real-life data is often messy, unfortunately!).
+Missing values are represented as `None`.
+Do not include `None` in your answer.

 Now is a good time to run the tests with `python test.py`.
 If you did Q1 correctly, it should look like this: